Mars landing: Communicating with Earth

 Beginning with the Viking program, all landers on the surface of Mars have used orbiting spacecraft as communications satellites for relaying their data to Earth.
 The landers use UHF transmitters to send their data to the orbiters, which then relay the data to Earth using either X band or Ka band frequencies.
-These higher frequencies, along with more powerful transmitters and larger antennas, permit the orbiters to send the data much faster than the landers could manage transmitting directly to Earth, which conserves valuable time on the receiving antennas.
+These higher frequencies, along with more powerful transmitters and larger parabolic reflectors, permit the orbiters to send the data much faster than the landers could manage transmitting directly to Earth, which conserves valuable time on the receiving antennas.

 List of Mars landings

 In the 1970s, several USSR probes unsuccessfully tried to land on Mars.
-Mars 3 landed successfully in 1971 but failed shortly thereafter.
-The American Viking landers however made it to the surface and provided several years of images and data.
-However, there was not another successful Mars landing until 1997, when Mars Pathfinder landed.
+Mars 3 landed successfully in 1971 but failed soon afterwards.
+But the American Viking landers made it to the surface and provided several years of images and data.
+However, the next successful Mars landing was not until 1997, when Mars Pathfinder landed.
 In the 21st century there have been several successful landings, but there have also been many crashes.

 Mars probe program

 The first probe intended to be a Mars impact lander was the Soviet Mars 1962B, unsuccessfully launched in 1962.

 In 1970 the Soviet Union began the design of Mars 4NM and Mars 5NM missions with super-heavy uncrewed Martian spacecraft.
 First was Marsokhod, with a planned date of early 1973, and second was the Mars sample return mission planned for 1975.
 Both spacecraft were intended to be launched on the N1 rocket, but this rocket never flew successfully and the Mars 4NM and Mars 5NM projects were cancelled.

 In 1971 the Soviet Union sent probes Mars 2 and Mars 3, each carrying a lander, as part of the Mars probe program M-71.
 The Mars 2 lander failed to land and impacted Mars.
 The Mars 3 lander became the first probe to successfully soft-land on Mars, but its data-gathering had less success.
 The lander began transmitting to the Mars 3 orbiter 90 seconds after landing, but after 14.5 seconds, transmission ceased for unknown reasons.
 The cause of the failure may have been related to the extremely powerful Martian dust storm taking place at the time.
-These space probes each contained a Mars rover although they were never deployed.
+These space probes each contained a Mars rover, PrOP-M, although they were never deployed.

 In 1973, the Soviet Union sent two more landers to Mars, Mars 6 and Mars 7.
 The Mars 6 lander transmitted data during descent but failed upon impact.
 The Mars 7 probe separated prematurely from the carrying vehicle due to a problem in the operation of one of the onboard systems (attitude control or retro-rockets) and missed the planet by 1300 km.

 The double-launching Mars 5M (Mars-79) sample return mission was planned for 1979, but was cancelled due to complexity and technical problems.